Building & Trades

 This is a two year half-day program available to Juniors and Seniors.
 This is a hands-on course geared towards giving students entry-level job skills in carpentry and related trades in the construction industry.
 This course covers all aspects of building renovations with all class time spent on the job-site.
 Students will take part in a project from deconstruction to detailed finish work.
 This program will introduce students to the field of historic preservation and related topics.

 Upon completion of this course students will be prepared to enter a construction trade or continue post-secondary education at a technical college or university.
 Through an agreement with Vermont Technical College program, completers are guaranteed admission into the Construction Management and Practices Program at VTC.

-During the program students will have the opportunity to obtain nationally recognized certifications and attend trainings in the following areas:
+During the program students will have the opportunity to obtain nationally recognized certifications and attend trainings in a number of areas.